Skip to content

 Multiple GitHub organizations — Connect more than one GitHub organization to a single EkLine organization.
 Manage all connected organizations from the integrations page.

-File attachments in Slack — Attach files directly in Slack when chatting with the @EkLine bot to give the agent additional context for documentation tasks.
-Learn more
+File attachments in Slack — Attach files directly in Slack when chatting with the @EkLine bot to give the agent more context for documentation tasks.
+Set up the Slack bot

 Session rename — Rename sessions directly from the sidebar by double-clicking the title or clicking the edit icon.